ivzeng/XiangQi/README.md

 - Continue to optimize and simplify the code

-- Get a better outcome function for Board to make C3 smarter
+- Get a better outcome function for Board to make C2/C3 smarter

-- get a efficient hash function for the board
+- get a invertable function that convert a board into a string

 - add functions that store program data locally and handle those data

-- Start thinking of BFS move searching and GUI components

 ## Changelogs